The Quran does not simply retell Shuʿayb (peace be upon him). It uses him to recalibrate the measure.

 5. Midianite resonance in al-Qasas (28): when the name fades but the atmosphere remains

-Musa arrives at Midian exhausted, displaced, without guarantee, and stands by a well before collapsing into the acknowledgment of his own poverty:
+Musa (peace be upon him) arrives at Midian exhausted, displaced, without guarantee, and stands by a well before taking refuge in the acknowledgment of his own poverty:

 ﴿رَبِّ إِنِّي لِمَا أَنْزَلْتَ إِلَيَّ مِنْ خَيْرٍ فَقِيرٌ﴾